joinpursuit/AC_4_Web/units/html/exercises/events/events.md

 ## Reverser

 Using the files *reverser.html* and *reverser.js*, build a page with a form that includes one input field, a submit button, and a paragraph element with the text: "Please type something".
 When the user submits the form, the text of the paragraph element should change to be the reverse of the string.
-HINT: Use .split('').reverse().join('').
+HINT: built in methods (like _split_) can be helpful.

 You'll need to use .preventDefault() to prevent the page from refreshing when the user submits the form.